CharanS704/Ecommerce_TestNG_Automation/README.md

 ## Concepts used:

-- Selenium 4 - To validate Web application via automation
+- Selenium 4 - To validate Web application via automation.
 - TestNG - To execute the test scripts in appropriate order and validate the expected results during execution.
 - Page Object Model - Design pattern supporting modular approach i.e segregate the assertion logic from page elements and hence increase in code readability and reducing redundant code.
 - DataProvider & Excel reader - To provide data to the test methods.